liijunwei/practice/refactoring/ch04-building-tests/note.md

 + The key is to test the areas that you are most worried about going wrong.
 That way you get the most benefit for your testing effort.

 + Tip: Think of the boundary conditions under which things might go wrong and concentrate your tests there.
+    + Part of looking for boundaries is looking for special conditions that can cause the test to fail.

++ In the process you get to really understand the interface of the class.
++ In particular, it helps to think about error conditions and boundary conditions.
++ That’s another advantage for writing tests as you write code, or even before you write the production code.

++ **You should concentrate on where the risk is**.
+Look at the code and see where it becomes complex.
+Look at the function and consider the likely areas of error.
+Your tests will not find every bug, but **as you refactor you will understand the program better and thus find more bugs**.

++ Build a good bug detector and run it frequently.